SwiftDocOrg/swift-doc/README.md

 A package for generating documentation for Swift projects.

-**This project is in its early stages of development and is expected to change significantly before its first stable release.**
+**This project is under active development and is expected to change significantly before its first stable release.**

 Given a directory of Swift files,